daisy202012/Motors/README.md

-# Motor & Motorshield Project
+# Motor & Motor shield Project

 The program will control motor 1 and motor 2.
 Motor 1 has pin 0 to enable and pins 2 and 3 to control.
 Motor 2 has pin 6 to enable and pins 4 and 5 to control.
 The program will use both motors to move forward, move backward, and stop.
 The motors will have speed control.